smartpartner/postdirekt-autocomplete-monorepo/README.md

+# Smartpartner Autocomplete
+this is a branch of netresearch/postdirekt-autocomplete-monorepo which supports building selection when country, zip, city and street is selected

 # Postdirekt Autocomplete Metapackage

 This package is a monorepo for the _@netresearch/postdirekt-autocomplete-library_ and _@netresearch/postdirekt-autocomplete-sdk_ npm package.

 ## SDK Developer and Contribution Workflow

 ### Prerequisites